 ASHA Conference Representative and Coordinator

-Will is the acting Clinical Nurse Consultant (CNC) of Launceston Sexual Health.
+Will is a Clinical Nurse Consultant (CNC) at Launceston Sexual Health.
 He has completed his Graduate Certificate in Sexual Health through the University in Sydney and has worked in the Sexual health/HIV area since 2012 across metro Sydney, regional NSW and in Northern QLD.

 Will has spent the most of his life growing up and living in regional towns and loves to advocate for those outside of metropolitan areas.

 Maggie Smith (She/They) & Andrea “Ange” Davidson (she/her)

 Maggie is the CNC of the Albion Centre in Sydney, NSW.

 Ange is a Sexual Health Nurse with a Social work background.
 She has worked in school, non-profit organisation, hospital and community health settings and has been working as a Sexual Health Nurse at Clinic 35 Gateway Health Wodonga, a sexual health clinic and one of 10 Women’s sexual and reproductive health hubs in Victoria, since 2013.

 She has a particular interest in working with marginalised populations in rural and regional areas and advocating in the space of sexual and reproductive health for those living outside metropolitan areas.